Pygmalion (play): Ending

 When Eliza emancipates herself – when Galatea comes to life – she must not relapse.
 She must retain her pride and triumph to the end.
 When Higgins takes your arm on 'consort battleship' you must instantly throw him off with implacable pride; and this is the note until the final 'Buy them yourself.'
 He will go out on the balcony to watch your departure; come back triumphantly into the room; exclaim 'Galatea!' (meaning that the statue has come to life at last); and – curtain.
 Thus he gets the last word; and you get it too.

 (This ending, however, is not included in any print version of the play.)

-Shaw fought against a Higgins–Eliza happy-end pairing as late as 1938.
+Shaw fought against a Higgins–Eliza happy-ending pairing as late as 1938.
 He sent the 1938 film version's producer, Gabriel Pascal, a concluding sequence that he felt offered a fair compromise: a tender farewell scene between Higgins and Eliza, followed by one showing Freddy and Eliza happy in their greengrocery-cum-flower shop.
 Only at the sneak preview did he learn that Pascal had finessed the question of Eliza's future with a slightly ambiguous final scene in which Eliza returns to the house of a sadly musing Higgins and self-mockingly quotes her previous self announcing, "I washed my face and hands before I come, I did".